Maintenance Technician

 • Disseminates site-specific knowledge to contractors

-• Performs QA on components manufactured in-house or purchased from vendors
+• Performs quality assurance on components manufactured in-house or purchased from vendors

-• Updates PMs and work orders in the CMMS
+• Updates preventive maintenance tasks and work orders in a CMMS

 • Works with other departments such as production support and manufacturing engineering to keep a facility and related equipment in good working order